jhumigas/Modeling-Background-With-A-Texture-Based-Method/README.md

 Foreground detection is performed before updating the background model.
 A pixel histogram is simply compared to the current background histogram, and if the resulting proximity measure is higher than a predefined threshold, the pixel is labelled as belonging to the background.

-Example :
+## Example

-Here, we consider a scene where a car is moving in a street.
+Here we tested on sequence of images with normal background, we consider a scene where a car is moving in a street.
 We used the following values for the parameters : P=6, R=2, K=3, Rregion=9, Tp=0.55, Tb=0.7

 Right : Original images  | Left : Processed for foreground detection